 HIE from Placental Abruption

 Usually, the placenta stays attached to the uterus until delivery.
-In a placental abruption, the placenta separates partially or completely from the uterus early.
-If the placenta is partially or completely detached from the uterus, oxygen and blood flow to the baby will decrease.
+In a placental abruption, the placenta separates from the uterus early.
+If this happens, oxygen and blood flow to the baby will be decreased.
+The baby may not get enough oxygen, causing HIE.
 The severity of an abruption can vary, but a mild abruption can turn severe very quickly.

 HIE from Placenta Previa